Gabann/Unity-utils/README.md

 # Unity-utils
-This repo contains helpful QOL methods to unity
+An unity package that adds a variety of helpful QOL methods to unity